Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/Get-AzWebAppSSLBinding.md

 ### Example 1: Get SSL bindings for a Web App
 ```
-PS C:\>Get-AzureRmWebAppSSLBinding -ResourceGroupName "ContosoResourceGroup" -WebAppName "ContosoWebApp"
+PS C:\>Get-AzWebAppSSLBinding -ResourceGroupName "ContosoResourceGroup" -WebAppName "ContosoWebApp"
 ```

 This command retrieves the SSL bindings for the Web App ContosoWebApp, which is associated with the resource group ContosoResourceGroup.

 ### Example 2: Use an object reference to get SSL bindings for a Web App
 ```
-PS C:\>$WebApp = Get-AzureRmWebApp -Name "ContosoWebApp"
+PS C:\>$WebApp = Get-AzWebApp -Name "ContosoWebApp"
-PS C:\> Get-AzureRmWebAppSSLBinding -WebApp $WebApp
+PS C:\> Get-AzWebAppSSLBinding -WebApp $WebApp
 ```

 The commands in this example also get the SSL bindings for the Web App ContosoWebApp; in this case, however, an object reference is used instead of the Web App name and the name of the associated resource group.
-This object reference is created by the first command in the example, which uses **Get-AzureRmWebApp** to create an object reference to the Web App named ContosoWebApp.
+This object reference is created by the first command in the example, which uses **Get-AzWebApp** to create an object reference to the Web App named ContosoWebApp.
 That object reference is stored in a variable named $WebApp.
-This variable, and the **Get-AzureRmWebAppSSLBinding** cmdlet, are then used by the second command to get the SSL bindings.
+This variable, and the **Get-AzWebAppSSLBinding** cmdlet, are then used by the second command to get the SSL bindings.

 ## PARAMETERS